Advance income tax

 Adoption of IFRS

-- Publicly accountable entities: These include listed companies, public interest entities, and government-owned enterprises, must use full IFRS, and must be audited.
+Publicly accountable entities: These include listed companies, public interest entities and government-owned enterprises must use full IFRSs and must be audited.

-- Economically significant companies: These include companies that are not in the first tier and have annual turnover equal to or exceeding ZMW 20 million, have a choice of using the IFRS for SMEs or full IFRS, and they must be audited.
+Economically significant companies: These include companies that are not in the first tier and have annual turnover equal to or exceeding K20 million (approximately USD 960 thousand) have a choice of using the IFRS for SMEs or full IFRS, and they must be audited.

-- Micro and small enterprise: These refer to those businesses with annual turnover below ZMW 20 million.
-Entities under this category are free to use the Zambian Financial Reporting Standard for Micro and Small Entities, and an audit is not required.
+Micro and small enterprise: These refer to those businesses with annual turnover below K20 million.
+Entities under this category are free to use the Zambian Financial Reporting Standard for Micro and Small Entities, and an audit is not required